curtbraz/PhishAPI/README.md

 4) Use HTTPS (Let's Encrypt!) and a Domain for the Hosted API (Coming soon to Docker automagically!)

-5) Optionally run Responder and BeEF in a screen session and import the crontab file (Coming soon to Docker!)
+5) Optionally run Responder and BeEF in a screen session (Coming soon to Docker!)

 Enjoy! :)